UCHIC/CIWS-Loggers/README.md

-#UWRL Smart Water Metering Project
+#AggieWater Smart Water Metering Project

 This repository contains files and documentation for a smart water solution being researched and developed by the Utah Water Research Laboratory at Utah State University.